Friday, November 25, 2016

 Part of the sewer line project

-It was a huge project that lasted for months creating a financial hardship for a number of the companies located along that piece of road.
-However, the consensus was in the end it would be well worth it.
+It was a huge project that lasted for months, creating a financial hardship for several companies located along that piece of road.
+However, the consensus was that in the end it would be well worth it.
 Except, the sewer lines have never been connected.
-The school, homes and businesses must still have their holding tanks pumped out on a regular basis.
+The school, homes, and businesses must still have their holding tanks regularly pumped.

 Rueda Medina the 2010-2011 project